 How Do I Adopt a Pet?

 At the Pensacola Humane Society, our goal is to create loving, lasting adoptions.
 We believe that the adoption process should be simple, quick, and most importantly, fun!
-You can find the steps outlined below, but feel free to contact an adoption counselor at 850-432-4250 or at firstname.lastname@example.org if you have any questions or concerns.
+You can find the steps outlined below, but feel free to contact an adoption counselor at firstname.lastname@example.org if you have any questions or concerns.
+Please keep in mind that we stop processing adoptions 30 minutes before closing each day to ensure that our adoption staff has ample time to counsel you through bringing a new pet home.
 Thank you for opening your home to a new four-legged family member!

 Step One: Getting Started